OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

 **NOTE**: The reboot request will be ignored for hosts in the following states: ``FUTURE, POWER_DOWN, POWERED_DOWN, POWERING_DOWN, REBOOT_ISSUED, REBOOT_REQUESTED``, see bug_18505_.
+Currently, no warning is issued in such cases.
 From Slurm_ 24.08 an error message will be printed by ``scontrol reboot`` when a node reboot request is ignored due to the current node state.

 .. _bug_18505: https://bugs.schedmd.com/show_bug.cgi?id=18505